marvin-hansen/bazel_rust_example/README.md

 In addition, this project also configures rules_oci to build and publish container images without Docker.

-Bazel builds many different programming languages and to support any particular languages you need to add something similar to a plugin, which are called rules in Bazel.
+Bazel builds many different programming languages and to support any particular languages you need to add the matching rules in Bazel.
 However, rules not only build a specific programming language, but also provide utils, or just anything that can be configured as a Bazel target.
-At a bare minimum, you need rules Rust, register the Rust toolchain (that is the compiler and related tools), and load the crate universe extension to declare workspace dependencies.
+At a bare minimum, you need rules to build Rust, register the Rust toolchain (that is the compiler and related tools), and load the crate universe extension to declare workspace dependencies.
 A minimal MODULE.bazel is shown below:

 ```